tryretool/custom-component-collection-template/README.md

 ### Step 5 — Build your component

-Edit the component in `src/components/AdjustableProgressBar/` or create a new folder for additional components:
+Rename the `HelloWorld` component in `src/components/` or create a new folder for your component:

 ```
 src/